krisibraynova01/Thesis_TechnicalUnifersityofSofia/README.md

+# Graduation Thesis

-# My Graduation Thesis for Bachelor Degree of Management and Business Information Systems
+My Graduation Thesis for Bachelor Degree of Management and Business Information Systems at Technical University of Sofia